timmaurice/lovelace-blitzortung-lightning-card/README.md

 The card is designed to work out-of-the-box with the Blitzortung integration, without requiring any extra YAML helpers or automations.

-- The card uses your default Home Assistant location.
-You can override this with manual latitude and longitude settings in the card's configuration for better accuracy.
+- The card uses your default Home Assistant location (`zone.home`).
+You can override this by selecting a different zone entity in the card's configuration for better accuracy via the `location_zone_entity` option.
 - The **radar and map** features automatically use all `geo_location.lightning_strike_*` entities created by the Blitzortung integration.
 - The **history chart** fetches data for your `counter` entity directly using the Home Assistant history API.